zwrawr/LDstatus/README.md

 #### Enabling the webhook for a monitorURL

 To enable the web hook for a specific monitor, go it it's edit page and tick the box next to the name of your web hook.

+## Deployment
+This will vary depending on whether your using Functions or Lambda.

+I am using `>gcloud beta functions deploy webhook --stage-bucket <ldstatus_staging_bucket> --trigger-http` for Google Cloud Functions.